sagar-sehgal/Cors/README.md

 # Tutorials Database Website

+The project was built as a part of DBMS Course.
+Here, I have tried to clone most on the functionalities of https://hackr.io/ which is a database of Best Programming Courses & Tutorials.
-The project was built as a course mini project for DBMS Course.
-The website consists database of all the tutorials of various technologies.
-Here the students can visit and view the various tutorials of various technologies.
-If student upvotes the tutorials and can also choose according to upvotes.
-Further filters can be used to filter the tutorials on the basis of price, Video Tutorial/ Reading Tutorial and according to the level.
+- The website consists database of all the tutorials of various technologies.
+- Here the students can visit and view the various tutorials of various technologies.

-This is a web portal that consists of a database of all the tutorials of various technologies.
-Here a user can visit and view the various tutorials of various technologies.
-A user upvotes the tutorials if he likes any of them.
-Then these tutorials are shown according to upvotes.
-Further filters can be used to filter the tutorials on the basis of price, Video Tutorial/ Reading Tutorial and according to the level of difficulty.
+- If student upvotes the tutorials and can also choose according to upvotes.
+- Further filters can be used to filter the tutorials on the basis of price, Video Tutorial/ Reading Tutorial and according to the level.
+- Then these tutorials are shown according to upvotes.

 ### Tech-Stack
 - PHP